SpikeInterface/spikeinterface/doc/modules/sorters.rst

 * Installation is much easier.
 * Different spike sorters with conflicting dependencies can be easily run side-by-side.
 * The results of the analysis are more reproducible and not dependant on the operating system
-* MATLAB-based sorters can be run **without a MATLAB licence**.
+* MATLAB-based sorters can be run **without a MATLAB license**.

 The containers can be run in Docker or Singularity, so having Docker or Singularity installed is a prerequisite.

-Running spike sorting in a Docker container just requires:
+Running spike sorting in a Docker container requires:

 1) have docker installed
 2) have docker Python SDK installed (:code:`pip install docker`)